High Speed Current Collection Project

 Class 37 at 114MP A six coach pantograph test train headed by Class 37 No: 37067 heads north down the gradient past 114MP.
 These tests in 1982 were carried out to establish the performance of two pantographs running at various different spacings.

-Passing the hut Moments later the train is past and heading away towards Widmerpool one and a quarter miles away.
-The P-Way hut on the left was often used as a base, it had a nice coal stove inside which was sometimes used during winter testing.
+Passing the hut Moments later the train is past and heading away towards Widmerpool, one and a quarter miles away.
+The P-Way hut on the left was often used as a base.
+It had a nice coal stove inside which was sometimes used during winter testing.
 The hut still stands today.

 Tea break The test train stands at 114 MP whilst the on-board computers are set up and the crew have a brew.
 Neither pantograph is raised on the test coaches Lab 1 and Lab 6 'Prometheus' RDB975422